Sliders are an input that allows users to make an imprecise selection from a range of values.

 - We generally use sliders with no fill.
 You might use a fill when it's useful to give the impression of building towards the maximum value.

-- For a fine-grained range, you might consider hiding tick marks to minimize visual clutter.
-For example, a range of 0%–100% with 1% steps would have too many ticks and be incredibly crowded.
+- For a fine-grained range, hide tick marks to minimize visual clutter.
+For example, a range of 0%–100% with 1% steps.

-- For a coarse range, where the slider may snap to widely spaced intervals, you might show a tick mark for every step so it is clear where the slider will snap to.
+- For a coarse-grained range, where the slider may snap to widely spaced intervals, show a tick mark for every step so it is clear where the slider will snap to.

 - Use a